TheArturthur/CoppermindScraper/Cosmere/Spiritual Realm.md

 For more information, see [[Identity\|Identity]].
-[[Identity\|Identity]] is a Spiritual attribute related to Spiritwebs.
+[[Identity\|Identity]] is a Spiritual attribute related to spiritwebs.
 Each person’s Identity is as unique as their genetic sequence, and is tied to the place where someone is born.
-Identity is not altered with general damage to the Spiritweb.
+Identity is not altered with general damage to the spiritweb.
 Instead, someone would have to try and do something with Identity specifically.
 Most magic in the cosmere is keyed to a person’s Identity.
 Two people both blanking their Identity will almost always allow them to use each other’s Investiture.
 A lack of Identity will make a person more susceptible to many things in the cosmere, including [[Soulstamp\|soulstamps]].
 This does not mean that someone with blank Identity could use any soulstamp, as the soulstamp’s Identity still causes issues.
 Identity can be very useful in things like healing, though it may occur in a roundabout method.

 For more information, see [[Fortune\|Fortune]].